Partners in Adult Learning (PAL)

 Staff Positions and Primary Responsibilities

-Curriculum Consultant – Provides ongoing educational options for the clients, trains staff, and works to include adaptive equipment into the clients’ environments as well as match volunteer community jobs to individual clients.
+- Curriculum Consultant – Provides ongoing educational options for the participants, trains staff, and works to include adaptive equipment into the individuals’ environments as well as match volunteer community jobs to participants.

-PAL Job Coach – Directly responsible for developing and implementing programming that promotes client independence, adult living, self-sufficiency, acquisition of functional skills according to the individual’s ability and the individual program plan.
-Supports the clients at their job site.
+- PAL Job Coach – Directly responsible for developing and implementing programming that promotes client independence, adult living, self-sufficiency, acquisition of functional skills according to the individual’s ability and the individual program plan.
+Supports the individuals at their job site.

 Where is the program located?